Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] Push margins of menu buttons inwards more
 - [x] Alternating hues in rows
 - [x] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)
 - [x] Flag annotation for improvement